 Taking another analogy, BGP is like a "glue" linking two "interested" ASNs to exchange information on the Internet.

 Who assigns the ASN (s)?

-The ASN (s) are assigned by RIR (s) (Regional Internet Registries) entities responsible for the allocation of IPv4 & IPV6 IP addresses as well.
+ASN (s) are assigned by RIR (s) entities (Regional Internet Registries) responsible for allocating also IPV4 & IPV6 IP addresses.

 The RIR (s) in the world are distributed as follows: